aragon/hack/docs/guides-agent-app.md

 As before, you can either do this through the UI or run the same command we ran at the end of step 2 with one small modification:

 This time the first argument to `"vote"` will be a `1` and not a `0`, since the id of this new vote is 1.
-Not that vote ids start at 0 and increment by 1 each time a vote is created.
+Not that vote ids start at zero and increment by one each time a vote is created.

 *...Supplement with Visual explanation (UI)?*